 All parents will know how important it can be to keep their kids occupied.
 Most of us only get to spend weekends together, and as a blended family that can become every other weekend.
 We are currently looking for a house that has enough space for all of us.
 The girls and I spend countless hours on Pinterest looking for ideas for the perfect twin fun playroom.
 There are certain things that we have in mind for creating a fun playroom.

-Buy a custom bunk bed with storage
+Creating a Fun Playroom: Buy a custom bunk bed with storage

 While you could design a custom bunk bed yourself, it’s often cheaper to purchase a mass-produced solution.
 It all comes down to how much effort you’re willing to exert, and how much cash you have to spend.
 I love the idea of having a bunk bed, because it will mean that whatever the size of the bedroom, there will be a lot of room left to play.

 Paint cartoon characters on the walls

 If you’re a homeowner, then this one’s for you.
-The idea of painting your child’s favorite Disney characters all over the walls can be quite appealing for some.
+The idea of painting your child’s favorite Disney characters all over the walls of a fun playroom can be quite appealing for some.
 Just don’t worry too much if you have the artistic skills of a crocodile.
 There are lots of products on the market today that could help you to achieve the desired results.
 You should also buy toys and other items to fill the space.

 Turn the floor into a comfortable seating area

 It stands to reason your kids will spend most of their time sitting on the floor.
 So, you should aim to make it as comfortable as possible for them.
 Buy lots of large pillows and bean bags, so there’s always somewhere suitable to sit.
 Comfy Sacks and similar specialists know about the best items on the market today.
 Indeed, retailers of that nature sell bean bags designed for adults that could swallow your kids whole.

-Any tips for our new bedroom/playroom?
+Any tips for creating our fun playroom?